sparkfun/SparkFun_SX1509_Arduino_Library/README.md

 Arduino library for the SX1509 16-I/O expander.
 Capable of driving LEDs - with blink, and breathe functions - or monitoring up to 64 buttons in an 8x8 array.

+Are you low on I/O?
+No problem!
+The SX1509 Breakout is a 16-channel GPIO expander with an I2C interface – that means with just two wires, your microcontroller can interface with 16 fully configurable digital input/output pins.
+But the SX1509 can do so much more than just simple digital pin control.
+It can produce PWM signals, so you can dim LEDs.
+It can be set to blink or even breathe pins at varying rates.
+This breakout is similar to a multiplexer or "mux," in that it allows you to get more IO from less pins.
+And, with a built-in keypad engine, it can interface with up to 64 buttons set up in an 8x8 matrix.

+Two headers at the top and bottom of the breakout board function as the input and control headers to the board.
+This is where you can supply power to the SX1509, and where your I2C signals – SDA and SCL – will terminate.
+GPIO and power buses are broken out in every-which direction, and configurable jumpers cover most of the rest of the board.

+Since the I/O banks can operate between 1.2V and 3.6V (5.5V tolerant) independent of both the core and each other, this device can also work as a level-shifter.
+The SX1509 breakout makes it easy to prototype so you can add more I/O onto your Arduino or I/O limited controller.
+We've even spun up an Arduino Library to get you started!

+Please be aware that v3 of the library breaks previous version compatiblity on a few things:

+* Wire.begin() must be called explicitly within the Arduino sketch before io.begin() is called.
+This may break code that does not have Wire.begin().
+* io.begin() has been expanded to include io.begin(deviceAddress, wirePort, resetPin).
+This may break code where resetPin was the 2nd argument.

 Repository Contents
 -------------------